christianhaitian/arkos/.github/ISSUE_TEMPLATE/bug-or-feature-request.md

 ---
 name: Bug or Feature request
-about: Encourage review of existing documentation before submitting a bug or feature request
+about: Be sure to check the extensive documentation available in the wiki before submitting a bug or feature request
 title: ''
 labels: ''